 - a.
 They are congruent because there are two sides and an angle are congruent - b.
 They are congruent because there are three sides are congruent - c.
-They are not congruent because there is no congruence between the two triangles and the angles - d.
+They are not congruent because the triangles not congruent when three angles are congruent - d.
 They are congruent because there are two angles and a side are congruent

-2 The two triangles, in the near by figure, are congruent, so the value of x which represents the side length:
+2 The two triangles, in the near by figure, are congruent, so the value of x which represents the side length is: